grapl-security/grapl/docs/development/services.md

 **Work:** We wrap those logs in an Envelope and throw it in Kafka.
 No transforms are performed.

-**Output:** Put those logs on the 'raw-logs' topic for the next service, Generator Dispatcher.
+**Output:** Push logs to the 'raw-logs' topic for the next service, Generator Dispatcher.

 ### Generator Dispatcher

-**Input:** Pulls event logs from 'raw-logs'
+**Input:** Pulls event logs from topic 'raw-logs'

 **Work:** This service will: